RadicalZephyr/radicalzephyr.github.io/source/about/index.md

 and recently attended a batch at the [Recurse Center] in New York City.
 In late 2013 he started working with Lego robots by exploring the [leJOS][] project and using it to run a
 [Clojure REPL on his EV3][ev3-nrepl].
-He currently lives in Seattle, WA working as a software engineer.
+He currently lives in Chicago, IL working as a software apprentice for 8th Light.

 To see what Geoff is currently working on and thinking about, check out his blog at [www.zephyrizing.net][z].
 You can also follow him on Twitter at